drake205/AI-Writing-Assistant/README.md

 2. Install any packages still needed for React and Python.
 (Found in packages section)
 3. Replace the placeholder `YOUR_API_KEY` API key in `server.py` to your own Google Gemini API key.
 4. Start the backend Flask server by running `python server.py` in the `.\ai-writing-assistant\flask-server\` directory.
-5. Start the frontend React Application by running `npm run start` in the `.\au-writing-assistant\ai-app\` directory.
+5. Start the frontend React Application by running `npm run start` in the `.\ai-writing-assistant\ai-app\` directory.

 The Flask server should default to `http://localhost:5000` The Flask API route should be found at `http://localhost:5000/getResponse`